Miyuki Ueta: Arrest

 In this case, Miyuki Ueta was arrested on November 2, 2009, for fraud, with the Tottori Prefectural Police using her real name and distributing the press release to news agencies.
 However, she remained anonymous for five days after the suspicious deaths were discovered.
 Lay judges are considered for murder cases, so that the public is prejudiced against the defendant.
 However, most of the weekly magazines published the suspect's real name and photographs of her likeness, including sensational headlines reporting her upbringing and life situation.
 Shukan Shincho explained the reason for this as "high social interest, and the right to freedom of information", and Shukan Bunshun for the "seriousness" of the crimes.

-According to media researcher Keiichi Katsura, the series of reports of Ueta's real name did not slow even after police decided to point out that her guilt wasn't even established yet.
+According to media researcher Keiichi Katsura, the series of reports of Ueta's real name did not slow even after police decided to point out that her guilt was not even established yet.

 After Ueta was arrested for robbery and murder on January 28, 2010, news agencies and major newspapers switched to reporting her real name officially.